 One in four children with a family history of allergic disease will develop a food allergy between birth and 7 years of age.
 Food allergies can be classified into two broad categories: Immediate (IgE mediated) or delayed (non IgE mediated).
 While immediate food allergies tend to be obvious, even in babies, delayed food allergies can be harder to identify.

 - Immediate food allergies.
 Symptoms typically occur soon after the causal food has been eaten, and can affect a variety of body parts—itching skin, hives, itching or watery eyes, swelling, nasal congestion, runny nose, dry cough, hoarseness, shortness of breath, wheezing, swelling of the lips and/or tongue, nausea, vomiting, diarrhea, dizziness, and fainting.
-Anaphylaxis, a severe and life-threatening allergic reaction involving two or more body systems, may occur.
+Anaphylaxis, a severe and life-threatening allergic reaction involving two or more body systems, may occur; the first course of treatment is epinephrine.

 - Delayed food allergies.
 Symptoms occur several hours or several days after the causal food has been eaten.
 Signs are typically gastrointestinal in nature, including delayed onset vomiting or diarrhea and bloody stools.